 Engineering Works

-On Sunday 18th January, Lumo will be operating services between London King's Cross and Edinburgh only.
+On Saturday 7th February and Sunday 8th February, Lumo will be operating limited services between Newcastle and Edinburgh/Glasgow only.
 For more details, visit our engineering works page.
 For live updates, please see our Twitter/X.

 Stirling castle